adithya-s-sekhar/the-termux-project/README.md

 This is the setup script for configuring termux and installing some scripts I made for my specific usage.

-Inside there's a WhatsApp status video maker and a never failing download manager for aria2c in a loop.
+Inside there's a WhatsApp status video maker, a never failing download manager for aria2c in a loop, and a simple client for youtube-dl.

 ## Installation